 4.1 Will Policy SP8 as worded be effective in ensuring the delivery of at least 745 dpa?

-Miller Homes support the Council's intention to work with partners and landowners to seek to exceed the minimum target of 745 additional dwellings per year.
-However, the addition of more areas of Safeguarded Land would improve the flexibility of the Plan.

-Policy SP8 should also be amended to make it clear that the minimum target is 'net' additional dwellings each year, as it has already been indicated that the Council consider that demolitions and loss of dwellings will continue to occur.
+The HBF support the Council in working with partners and landowners to seek to exceed the minimum target of 745 additional dwellings per year.
+Although it could benefit from the addition of 'net' additional dwellings each year, as it has already been indicated that the Council consider that demolitions and loss of dwellings will continue to occur.